pdji1602003/pricing-page/README.md

 I coded everything up from scratch and I did this only to practice my HTML and CSS skills.
 **All design credits belong to [PUSHER](https://pusher.com/).**
 Should there be any issues, please feel free to contact me.
-I will remove this repository as soon as possible.

 ## Why I chosen this webpage to practice?
 The number 1 reason is that this webpage is aesthetically pleasing.